Ipasky/aws-minecraft-modded-server/README.md

 - **Allow SSH (TCP port 22)** only from your current **public IP address** — this is required to connect to the server via terminal (SSH).
   You can find your public IP at [whatismyip.com](https://www.whatismyip.com).
   ![alt text](img/image-8.png)
+If you have a public variable IP like me, take care that maby one day you cant connect to it because of this rule, you only need to acces again and edit the rule with your new public IP.

 Once saved, return to the instance launch configuration — the new security group should appear in the list of available options.